-There are two exceptions to this ‘maximum of 50% by eLearning‘ rule:
+There are two exceptions to this ‘minimum of 5 hours in-person‘ rule:

-- solicitors may claim a minimum of 5 hours eLearning per CPD cycle; accordingly, if a solicitor has a modified CPD requirement of 8 hours CPD, he/she may claim a maximum of 5 hours for time spent in relevant eLearning (as 5 hours is the minimum eLearning allowance).’
+- solicitors may claim a minimum of 5 hours eLearning per CPD cycle; accordingly, if a solicitor has a modified CPD requirement of, say, 6 hours CPD, for example, he/she may claim a maximum of 5 hours for time spent in relevant eLearning (as 5 hours is the minimum eLearning allowance).’

 - A senior practitioner may complete their entire modified yearly CPD requirement (3 hours CPD) by eLearning.

 eLearning is defined in the Regulations as “the provision of education or training (or both) that is generated, communicated, processed, sent, received, recorded, stored and/or displayed by electronic means or in electronic form, and includes education or training (or both) provided through: